cbitter78/docker_pandoc/data/example.md

 Somthing to talk about.
 Markdown is great because it limits our choices.

+- We like this
+- Kind of list
+- And this
+    - and this too

 ### Topic One.One

 Lets go deeper on Topic one